bonfire-networks/CommonsPub-Server/docs/ARCHITECTURE.md

 - `MoodleNet.Access` (for managing and querying email whitelists)
 - `MoodleNet.Activities` (for managing and querying activities, the unit of a feed)
-- `MoodleNet.Actors` (a shared abstraction over users, communities and collections)
 - `MoodleNet.Collections` (for managing and querying collections of resources)
 - `MoodleNet.Communities` (for managing and querying communities)
 - `MoodleNet.Features` (for managing and querying featured content)